Filing a dispute

 File a dispute with the Civil Resolution Tribunal

 As of April 1, 2019, the Civil Resolution Tribunal (CRT) is available to resolve disputes between customers and their auto insurer, including ICBC.
-The CRT is independent of ICBC and can resolve disputes about:
+The CRT is independent of ICBC and can resolve:

-The CRT process can be completed online, by mail, or over the phone.
+The CRT process can be completed online or by mail.
 It doesn't require legal representation, and can lead to faster resolution than going through the court system.
 CRT decisions are binding.

 CRT Solution Explorer